 North Carolina (NC) law guide

-30 days after move-out (up to 60 days if damages cannot be determined within 30)
+30 days (up to 60 days if landlord sends interim notice at day 30)

 North Carolina rental market snapshot